Vietnamese diaspora: United Kingdom

 Vietnamese residing in the United Kingdom number around 55,000 people, in contrast to the trend of the U.K. tending to have the largest East and South East Asian diasporas in Europe.
 In the 1980s, Prime Minister Margaret Thatcher agreed to take quotas of refugees and 12,000 boat people came to Britain.
-The most established Vietnamese communities in Britain are in Hackney and other parts of London.
-There are also communities in Birmingham, Manchester and other major U.K. cities.
-In addition to the official 4.5 million Vietnamese recognized abroad, an underreported number of illegal Vietnamese immigrants abroad reside in the United Kingdom, a part of worldwide criminal activities resembling modern slavery.
-Many Vietnamese, lacking official papers and denied official assistances, unfortunately, may become involved in criminal activities, such as unknowingly being hired in cannabis factories.
+An underreported number of illegal Vietnamese immigrants abroad reside in the United Kingdom.
+There are Vietnamese, lacking official papers and denied official assistance, unfortunately, may become involved in human trafficking, such as unknowingly being hired in cannabis factories.
 The Essex lorry deaths highlighted the issue of illegal Vietnamese immigrants being smuggled from poverty-stricken regions of Vietnam to other parts of the world.

 Poland

 Around 50,000 Vietnamese live in Poland, mostly in big cities.
 They publish a number of newspapers, both pro- and anti-Communist.
 The first immigrants were Vietnamese students at Polish universities in the post-World War II era.
 These numbers increased slightly during the Vietnam War, when agreements between the communist Vietnamese and Polish governments allowed Vietnamese guest workers to obtain industrial training in Poland.
 A large number of Vietnamese immigrants also arrived after 1989.